SinbadFreedom/yaml-handlebars-to-html/README.md

-# yarn-handlebars-to-html
+yaml-handlebars-2html
+---
+***Author: Sinbad***

- Convert html file with YAML and handlebars template.
+This is a example of generate a html file with YAML file and handlebars template.

+install node module:

+	node install

+usage:

+	node yamlHandleBarsToHtml.js templatefile.hbs yarmfile.yaml index.html